johnwargo/firebase-functions-deploy-helper/readme.md

 npm install -g firebase-functions-deploy-helper
 ```

-This installs the `ffdh` command in the global scope.
+This installs a `ffdh` command in the global scope.

 ## Initialization